I had been wanting to hike the Appalachian Trail since I was a kid.

 Neels Gap, Georgia

-For those who have started at Springer Mountain and heading north bound, Neel’s Gap is the first stop where you can put pizza in your belly and get more equipment in your pack.
-The Mountain Crossings store also has a hostel with showers and laundry facilities.
-They also sometimes run a shuttle to local restaurants for those looking to get a more substantial dinner.
+If you are starting at Springer Mountain and heading northbound, Neel’s Gap is the first stop where you will be able to resupply with hiking equipment and get some pizza in your belly.
+The Mountain Crossings story has a hostel with showers and laundry facilities, and they run a shuttle to local restaurants for anyone looking for a delicious meal.

 Clingmans Dome, GSMNP, Tennessee

 This is it, the highest point on the entire Appalachian Trail.
-But that is not to say that the difficult mountains are now behind you.
+But the difficult mountains are not all behind you.
 You will still be sweating and grunting as you climb the rest of the peaks.
 Still it is an interesting feeling to know this is as high up as you get (6,643 feet/2,025 m) so take a moment to rest and prepare yourself for the descent.

 Elmer’s Sunnybank Inn, North Carolina